Master's Programme (120 credits) in Energy Smart Innovation in the Built Environment

 After the programme, you are qualified to apply for doctoral and PhD studies, for example in the University's own third cycle courses.

-Bachelor's degree in Building Technology, Energy Engineering, Mechanical Engineering or the equivalent of 180 Swedish credit points or 180 ECTS credits at an accredited university.
+Bachelor of Science in Engineering in Building Technology, Energy Engineering, Mechanical Engineering or the equivalent.
 Including courses of 7.5 credits within the field of Building Technology, 7.5 credits Project Management, 7.5 credits Engineering Mechanics and 7.5 credits Applied Physics or the equivalent, and 22.5 credits Mathematics.
+The degree must be equivalent to a Swedish högskoleingenjörsexamen and must have been awarded from an internationally recognised university.
 Applicants must have written and verbal command of the English language equivalent to English course 6 in Swedish Upper-Secondary School.

 Selection is made on the basis of the required educational background.